 and other types of financial aid.
 When researching scholarships, be aware of scholarship

 deadlines, scholarship contacts and certain preferences established by some donors.
-High school seniors must be admitted by January 15, 2016 to receive priority consideration

 The types of scholarships available to Clarion University prospective and returning students include:

 - Athletic Scholarships: Athletic awards are selected by coaches of our athletic teams.
 Some athletic scholarships are endowed.

 - Merit Scholarships: Merit Scholarships are available to recognize the academic achievement of high school seniors.
 Please note, those who receive merit scholarships are required to fill out the FAFSA.
 Merit scholarships also exist for transfer students.

 - Endowed Scholarships: Endowed Scholarships encompass awards for specific majors, awards for students from various school districts, awards for student involvement and other criteria.

 - External Scholarships: External Scholarships are those unique awards given by organizations, non-profits, businesses and philanthropies to help the next generation excel.

 Raise.me is a unique program that helps students whose parents did not go to college attain scholarships, thus making college more affordable.
 Students are rewarded for their high school successes (i.e. good grades, perfect attendance, visiting colleges, and achieving a certain score on the SAT or ACT exams).